 I was recently speaking to a group of managers who had to hire a lot of younger professionals in the last year.
 Their first comment to me?
 How inconsiderate these new employees could be when expressing themselves on the job.
 One manager even shared a story of how, when she made an effort to commend and recognize a new employee's efforts with a creative token gift, instead of a "thank you," the employee said, "That's corny," and gave her a disdained look.

 I know how frustrating it can be for employees on the job, but making a change requires diplomacy—the choosing of words wisely.
 The desire for greater teamwork, leaderless organizations, and an emphasis on meaningful one-on-one interactions are just some of the concepts employees believe will improve a workplace.
-Yet, the very success of those initiatives rests on highly effective, positive communication.
-So, why not start by setting the example?
+Yet the very success of those initiatives rests on highly effective positive communication.
+So, why not start by setting an example?

 Before you speak, put yourself in the shoes of today's seasoned manager and imagine what it must have been like to work over the last twenty years.
 If you can't muster some sensitivity for their plight, then look at it this way: The disconnect between older management and younger employers is not going to go away.
 Some day, the current crop of younger professionals will be responsible for the workplace, and the new generation entering behind them won't be satisfied with what they've done with it either.
 That's the nature of progress—never being satisfied.